UNR-CS135/connect4.1/README.md

     // Buglist:
     /*
-    1. Diagonal going up
-    2. Diagonal going down
+    1. Name thing with the stars
-    5. Files
+    2. Files
     */

     do{